DrK-Lo/lotterhoslabprotocols/pseudoparallel.md

 To accomplish this, you will need a bash script and an R script.
 Examples are below.

+The bash script takes in the total number of tests you want to do (number of loci or number of rows in a data frame, for instance), and then calculates how many should be run in serial on each core.
+It then runs through a loop.
+In each iteration of the loop (the total number of iterations should be equal to the number of cores), the bash script calls the R code and sends information about which rows in the dataframe are to be run in the R code.
+Each iteration of the loop calls R in the background on a different core.

+Within the R code, another loop would be necessary to conduct the test for each row in the dataframe (not shown).

 ### Bash script runScripts.sh